This course offers a modern research-oriented taught course covering a wide range of topics in algebra, analysis and number theory.

 - Mode of study: Full-time

-- 2:1 (or international equivalent) in mathematics, physics or engineering; a strong mathematics background is essential.
+- Entry requirements: 2:1 (or international equivalent) in mathematics, or a closely related subject, with substantial pure mathematics content

 - Start date: September

 - Gain a broad understanding of several exciting areas of pure mathematics that are the subject of current research

 - Learn from internationally recognised researchers of algebra, analysis, and number theory and geometry

 - Develop your mathematical ability in one of the top 10 schools for Mathematical Sciences in the UK (according to the assessment of 'research power' and 'research quality' by the 2014 Research Excellence Framework (REF))